bjodah/cinterpol/README.rst

    :target: https://travis-ci.org/bjodah/cinterpol

-cInterpol_ is a python extension for optimized interpolation of data series where one for which each data knows a fixed number of derivatives (currently supported number of derivates are 0, 1, 2).
+cInterpol_ is a python extension for optimized interpolation of data series where one for each data point knows a fixed number of derivatives (currently supported number of derivates are 0, 1, 2).

 It provides a close to 6 orders of magnitude faster (albeit less general)